 Design Review Process

-All exterior work is subject to the review of the BBAC.
+All proposed exterior work is subject to the review of the BBAC.
 You must submit a Design Approval Application to the Commission and it must be approved by the Commission before beginning any exterior work.

 - To save time and costs, contact staff early in the planning process to determine project compliance with guidelines.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Only complete applications will be added to a public hearing agenda.

 - Submit your application online well in advance of a filing deadline in case it is marked incomplete and additional or revised information needs to be submitted.